MacMannes/stackmob-docs/sdks/ios/guides/developer.md

 @property (nonatomic, strong) SMTwitterCredentials *twitterCredentials;
 ```

 To properly initialize the property you'll need your Twitter App Consumer key and secret.
 In order to get your app keys, you will need a Twitter app.
-For instructions, see the <a href="https://developer.stackmob.com/ios-sdk/integrating-with-twitter-tutorial#CreateTwitterApp" target="_blank">Create Twitter App</a> section of the Twitter Ingegration Tutorial.
+For instructions, see the <a href="https://developer.stackmob.com/ios-sdk/integrating-with-twitter-tutorial#CreateTwitterApp" target="_blank">Create Twitter App</a> section of the Twitter Integration Tutorial.

 Once you have your keys, you'll also need to add your keys to the StackMob Twitter Module.
-For instructions, see the <a href="https://developer.stackmob.com/ios-sdk/integrating-with-twitter-tutorial#AddKeysToTwitterModule" target="_blank">Add Keys To Twitter Module</a> section of the Twitter Ingegration Tutorial.
+For instructions, see the <a href="https://developer.stackmob.com/ios-sdk/integrating-with-twitter-tutorial#AddKeysToTwitterModule" target="_blank">Add Keys To Twitter Module</a> section of the Twitter Integration Tutorial.

 When you are all set, initialize your `SMTwitterCredentials` property: